aws-samples/amazon-ivs-real-time-serverless-demo/README.md

 2. Press `y` when prompted to acknowledge and proceed with the deployment

-## Using the deployed backend with the client applications
+### Use the command line deployed backend with the client applications

-When the deployment successfully completes, copy the `⭐️ Customer ID` and `🔑 API key` values outputted in your terminal session.
+When the deployment successfully completes, copy the `⭐️ Domain ID` and `🔑 API key` values outputted in your terminal session.
 On your mobile device, simply enter these values when prompted by the app.

 Alternatively, you may use the mobile app to scan the `🔎 Authentication QR code`.
 Doing so will automatically paste the customer ID and API key into the app and sign you in immediately.